noseka1/quay-kustomization/quay-instance/README.md

 There are two kustomization variants available to you: [development](overlays/development) and [production](overlays/production).
 These variants differ mostly in the size of the deployed resources and the backend storage used.

-### Development Variant (Non-Prod Use Only)
+### Development Variant

 Development variant uses a Local storage.
 This means that Quay will store container images into a directory `/datastorage/registry` on the local file system.
-Kustomization mounts a PVC into this directory to obtain a persistent local storage.
+The kustomization mounts a PVC into this directory to obtain a persistent local storage.
 Images uploaded to the registry will survive a restart of the Quay pod.
 Note that *Local storage is not meant to be used for production deployments*.

 Development variant deploys a single Quay pod to preserve resources.